Indoor cat urinary health can change quickly, and some warning signs should never be watched at home.

 Do not wait for morning.
 Do not call to schedule an appointment.
 Go directly to an emergency animal hospital.

 MEMO — Multimodal Environmental Modification — is the evidence-based framework developed by veterinary internist Dr. C.A.
-Tony Buffington at Ohio State University specifically for managing and preventing FIC in indoor cats.
-It is the current gold standard for addressing the environmental drivers of indoor cat urinary health compromise, and it works.
+Tony Buffington at Ohio State University specifically for managing and helping reduce FIC-related stressors in indoor cats.
+It is an evidence-supported framework for addressing the environmental drivers of indoor cat urinary health compromise, and it can be useful when applied consistently.

 Buffington’s research demonstrated that implementing comprehensive MEMO reduced signs of sickness behavior (which includes urinary signs) in indoor cats by 75–80% — more effectively than any single pharmaceutical intervention.